Fellow, Harvard Medical School

 Q: What causes cataracts?

 A: Many things can cause a cataract to form, the most common being the natural aging process.
 Eye injuries, diabetes, glaucoma, and chronic use of corticosteroids can cause cataracts as well.

 Q: Is there anything I could have done, or do, to prevent cataracts from forming?

 A: No, cataracts are apart of the natural aging process although wearing sunglasses and eating a diet rich in antioxidants can help slow the process.

 Q: Why do my cataract symptoms differ from someone else’s?

-A: There are multiple types of cataracts, and even within the same type, there are a range of symptoms a person can experience.
+A: There are multiple types of cataracts, and even within the same type, there is a range of symptoms a person can experience.

 Q: Is developing a cataract an inevitable part of aging?

 A: Yes, most people develop cataracts later in life.

 Q: Do certain diseases or conditions make a person more likely to develop cataracts?